r4victor/tenthousandmeters/content/blog/python_bts_08.md

 };
 ```

 We can see the `long_new()` function that creates new integers, the `long_hash()` function that computes hashes and the implementations of some other important slots.
-In this post, we'll focus on the slots that implement basic arithmetic operations: addition, substraction, multiplication and division.
+In this post, we'll focus on the slots that implement basic arithmetic operations: addition, subtraction, multiplication and division.
 These slots are grouped together in the [`tp_as_number`](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_as_number) suite.
 Here's what it looks like:

 ```C
 static PyNumberMethods long_as_number = {